linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Notes 2 – Corporate Bond Contracts.md

 - Trustee
 - Use of proceeds In this bond's summary,  we see the same material from the Bloomberg,  and also
 - There is some sort of optional redemption
-- There are several covenants We'll return to the covenants later.
+- There are several [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] We'll return to the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] later.
 First,  let's look at this optional redemption.
 On page S-10,  we get this:

 ## Optional Redemption